frida/frida-website/_i18n/en/_docs/hacking.md

 - releng/setup-env.sh

-This is the script that generates an .rc file that you can source to enter the build environment.
-The top-level *Makefile.$build_os.mk* uses this to generate the environment before proceeding to build modules inside of it.
+This is the script that generates an .rc file that you can source to enter the build environment, along with a .txt that is a Meson machine file.
+The top-level *Makefile.$build_os.mk* uses this script to generate the environment before proceeding to build modules inside of it.
-Fill in the blanks [here](https://github.com/frida/frida/blob/e23516d9d027c35cedc9c3497dde774f0acfce1a/releng/setup-env.sh#L105-L128).
+Fill in the blanks [here](https://github.com/frida/frida/blob/829a62a6a984f2c7f90d17b50f12c62fef3359bf/releng/setup-env.sh#L368-L427).
-We use the same terminology as autotools, so *build* means the build machine while *host* refers to the machine that will be executing the binaries.
+We use the same terminology as Meson, so *build* means the build machine while *host* refers to the machine that will be executing the binaries.

-- releng/config.site.in

-Instead of passing lots of switches and environment variables to *configure* we generate a *config.site* file that we point the `CONFIG_SITE` environment variable to.
-Go fill in the blanks [here](https://github.com/frida/frida/blob/e23516d9d027c35cedc9c3497dde774f0acfce1a/releng/config.site.in#L26-L33).
-*setup-env.sh* will take care of generating the final *config.site* based on this template.

-- Makefile.sdk.mk

-Frida's build system automatically downloads a tarball with all dependencies prebuilt for the host OS and architecture.
-As we're porting to a new architecture we will have to build these dependencies by hand.
-But first, we need to update the build recipe to support this new architecture.
-Because most of the dependencies make use of Meson this requires almost no changes at all; we just need to add the V8-specific bits as it uses a custom build system.
-Go update them [here](https://github.com/frida/frida/blob/e23516d9d027c35cedc9c3497dde774f0acfce1a/Makefile.sdk.mk#L271-L286).

-- frida-gum/configure.ac

-Add `HAVE_MIPS` and `ARCH_MIPS` [here](https://github.com/frida/frida-gum/blob/2471ca17df1babd60269a60aab4705737c5485dd/configure.ac#L30-L55)
-by just following the existing patterns.

-- frida-core/configure.ac

-Repeat the procedure from the previous point [here](https://github.com/frida/frida-core/blob/50408c69968321f653030f5b3fb515f66b846a93/configure.ac#L24-L56).

 ### Building the SDK